MG Software.

 What is Cloud Computing?

-Cloud computing is the delivery of computing services (including servers, storage, databases, networking, and software) over the internet ("the cloud").
-Instead of purchasing and maintaining local hardware, businesses rent computing power and storage from a cloud provider on demand.
+Cloud computing is the on-demand delivery of computing services, including servers, storage, databases, networking, software, analytics, and artificial intelligence, over the internet.
+Instead of purchasing and maintaining physical hardware in an on-premises data center, businesses rent computing power and storage capacity from a cloud provider who manages the underlying infrastructure across geographically distributed data centers.
+This model enables organizations to consume IT resources as a utility, paying only for what they actually use.

 How does Cloud Computing work technically?